home | index | units | counting | geometry | algebra | trigonometry | calculus | functions

 H c = 6.9 10 -10 m/s2

-In July 2012, Slava Turyshev et al. apparently nailed that coffin with a full quantitative explanation of the "anomalous" acceleration in term of the recoil of infrared photons emitted by the onboard nuclear power and bouncing off the back of the parabolic communication antenna.
+In July 2012, Slava G. Turyshev et al. apparently nailed that coffin with a full quantitative explanation of the "anomalous" acceleration in term of the recoil of infrared photons emitted by the onboard nuclear power and bouncing off the back of the parabolic communication antenna.
 This would explain not only the magnitude of the observed effect but also its exponential decrease with time at a rate similar to the decay of the plutonium which powers the Pioneer probe (behind its own antenna).

 The Pioneer Probes Are Way Off-Course (5:37) by Hank Green (SciShow Space, 2016-09-27).